 South Carolina Car Insurance Laws

-When you apply for or renew a driver’s license in South Carolina, you must certify that you are insured by a car liability policy or that you do not own a vehicle.
+When you apply for or renew a driver’s license in South Carolina, you must certify that you are insured by a car liability policy, that you do not own a vehicle or pay an annual fee of $600 if you do not wish to purchase insurance for some reason.

 Liability car insurance protects you if you are at fault in an accident.
-It will pay for the other party’s medical bills, property damage, and legal expenses.
-Most liability policies have a deductible, which is the amount of money you must pay out-of-pocket before your policy kicks in.
+It will pay for the other party’s medical bills, property damage, and legal expenses up to your policy limits.

 South Carolina drivers are required to carry liability insurance that meets the following minimums:

 Bodily Injury (BI) – $25,000 per person/ $50,000 per accident.
-BI pays for the other party’s medical bills when you cause the accident.
+BI pays for the other party’s medical bills, lost wages and other damages when you cause the accident.
 This policy also covers legal expenses if the other driver sues you.

 Uninsured/Underinsured Motorist Coverage in South Carolina

-South Carolina drivers must also carry uninsured motorist coverage in the minimum-coverage car insurance policy.
-Drivers must carry a minimum UMI bodily injury coverage of $25,000 per person.
+South Carolina drivers must also carry uninsured motorist coverage (UM).
+Drivers must carry a minimum UM bodily injury coverage of $25,000 per person.
+Your UM coverage will pay for the damages incurred by a driver who does not carry liability insurance or bodily injury incurred as a result of a hit and run.

 Uninsured Motorist Coverage

-If you are in an accident with an uninsured driver, your uninsured motorist insurance will cover the damages.
+If you are in an accident with an uninsured driver (UM), your UM insurance will cover the damages.
 This includes

 - Medical Expenses – Medical bills are the costs of treating injuries resulting from an accident.
 These expenses can include ambulance rides, hospital stays, and doctor’s visits.

-- Lost Wages – If you cannot work due to an accident, you may be able to recover lost wages.
-This would be the amount of money you would have earned if you could work.
+- Lost Wages – If you cannot work due to your injuries from an accident, you may be able to recover lost wages.
+This would be the amount of money you would have earned if you were physically able to work but for your injuries.

 - Pain and Suffering – Pain and suffering is the physical pain and emotional anguish you experience due to an accident.
 This can include things like anxiety, depression, and post-traumatic stress disorder.

-It is important to note that Uninsured Driver Insurance does not cover the damages to your car.
+It is important to note that Uninsured Driver Insurance may not cover the damages to your car.
+You would need separate, additional collision or comprehensive coverage in those instances.
+In all of those instances you may have to pay a deductible.

 What to Do After a Car Accident with an Uninsured or Underinsured Driver in Rock Hill, South Carolina